 One more thing, take note of those bed risers you were convinced would be perfect.
 They don’t work with bunk beds and are unnecessary with many elevated beds.

 Stuffing a medicine kit for your college freshman with an overabundance of meds can be dangerous if they are unfamiliar with when and how to use each one.
 When they are at home and sick, our teens take the analgesic, decongestant, or antihistamine we dole out.
-We have decades of experience in understanding how over-the-counter medicines should be taken.
-If we send our sons and daughters off to college with all the meds and none of the wisdom, it may cause other issues if they self-medicate with products with duplicate active ingredients.

 Start to walk your teen through basic first aid and how to treat a cough or cold.
 When packing up for move-in day, fill a container with any prescription meds, band-aids, a thermometer, cough drops, antibacterial ointment, and one analgesic.
 One pharmacist mom gave us her best advice for her freshman son’s medicine kit.

-7. Do not buy flimsy dorm stuff
+7. Don’t buy flimsy dorm stuff

 Even the most careful student will be hard-pressed to keep their college possessions in good shape as they move in and out of dorm rooms and college apartments for the next four years.
 Fragile and dainty will get torn or broken.
 Whatever goes in your shopping cart must be judged for durability.
 Put it back on the shelf if it doesn’t pass muster.